Last Updated: October 20, 2021

 - Government-issued photo ID, such as a driver’s license or passport, photograph, proof of address documentation (such as a utility bill) and proof of identity documentation (such as a marriage document);

 - Login credentials for your Chime account;

-- Financial information, including your account number from our Bank Partners, Chime account transaction history, account information about your linked non-Chime bank accounts (such as transaction information and balances), and payment card information;
+- Financial information, including your account number from our Bank Partners, Chime account transaction history, information about your linked non-Chime accounts (such as transaction information and balances, payroll account information, etc.), and payment card information;

 - Direct deposit status (whether you electronically deposit a portion of your regular paycheck or benefit payment above a minimum threshold);